hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 #### The good

 **It's listening**.
 This is the best feature!
 It actually listens to you play and tells you if you're getting the right notes or not.
-It's supported on macOS, Android and iPhone, and you can use either a microphone or a device such as the [iRig2](https://www.amazon.de/IK-Multimedia-P953-Gitarre-Interface/dp/B00T631UTC/ref=sr_1_3/257-2314689-6609221?ie=UTF8&qid=1535885596&sr=8-3&keywords=irig+2) which is what I use, which I then connect an external speaker to, and along with Garage Band, I get an amplifier.
-I do this on the MBP obviously, not on Android.

-<br/>While it seems it does have a built-in amp, I've not had good results with it, so I stick to Garage Band.
+It's supported on macOS, Android and iPhone, and you can use either a microphone or a device such as the [iRig2](https://www.amazon.de/IK-Multimedia-P953-Gitarre-Interface/dp/B00T631UTC/ref=sr_1_3/257-2314689-6609221?ie=UTF8&qid=1535885596&sr=8-3&keywords=irig+2).
+The latter is what I use.
+Connected to an external speaker along with Garage Band, it not only allows Yousician to work, but also provides me an amplifier (well the app does have a built-in amp, I've not had good results with it, so I stick to the aforementioned setup).

 <br/>